rsyi/rsyi.github.io/_posts/2018-08-26-central-limit-theorem.md

 A couple remaining open questions:

 * **How does the peak of the pdf change with $N$?** <br> This peak increases in height as the distribution narrows as mentioned above, but for the log-normal case it decreases before it increases.
 * **Why does the power law appear to converge slower than the other distributions?** <br> Explicitly, the question amounts to: how does changing the functional form of a convolving function affect the convergence of a series of such convolutions to the convergent distribution?
+A simple way to solve this would be to check the Kolmogorov-Smirnov distance between the the converging distribution and the normal distribution (note: the [Berry-Esseen theorem](https://en.wikipedia.org/wiki/Berry%E2%80%93Esseen_theorem) appears to do just that!), but perhaps there exists a more elegant way to do this, while also answering the first question above...